 Hermiston, Ore. – After launching an online survey last month to engage the community on the future of the Eastern Oregon Trade and Event Center (EOTEC), nearly 300 people have already responded voicing support for more year-round events.
 The survey is gathering information on what types of events people want to see in the future at EOTEC, as well as soliciting input regarding the facility amenities and policies.
 More than 85% of survey respondents said they would like to see more concerts at EOTEC, and over 75% would like better access to food festivals.

 It’s not too late to share your ideas for the future!
-The project team will be gathering community ideas through the survey at www.eotecsurvey.com through the end of September.
+The project team will be gathering community ideas through the survey at www.eotecsurvey.com through October 12th.
 All survey participants will be entered to win a $50 Visa gift card or family passes to the Hermiston Aquatic Center.

 The City of Hermiston is using the information gathered through the survey to develop a strategic plan to guide the City in their management of the Eastern Oregon Trade and Event Center (EOTEC) for the next 10 years.
 The City in partnership with the EOTEC Advisory Committee wants to engage everyone from the community, as well as visitors from across the region.
 The strategic plan will utilize information from community members, EOTEC customers, and other facility users to identify shared community goals and priorities regarding future events, facility use, marketing, and policies.